Want to learn how to fly RC helicopters? Do you want to eventually be able to pilot like this guy? :

 Ensure that you avoid spots where your RC helicopter can possibly collide with individuals.
 This can’t be focused on enough.
 Propeller strikes for instance, can be damaging as well death causing.
 You would prefer not to get into inconvenience due to your RC hobby!

 Other spots to abstain from flying close are airports, development destinations and atomic plants.
-Flying close airports can be to a great degree unsafe as your RC helicopter can collide with life sized passenger crafts bringing about devastating results.
-You would prefer not to be the purpose behind that!
+Flying close to airports can be to a great degree unsafe as your RC helicopter can collide with life sized passenger crafts bringing about devastating results.
+You would prefer not to be the reason behind that!

 Lesson 1: Basic flight and hovering

-Okay newbie, time to finally go out and fly your craft.
+Okay newbie, time to finally go out and learn how to fly RC helicopters.
 The very first thing you will need to do is to learn how to hover your RC helicopter in place.
 This will be different for different types of RC helicopter.

 For example, coaxial helicopters will be much more stable relative to fixed pitch and collective pitch helicopters that depend on a tail rotor to stabilize the craft.
 It will be much easier to hover a coaxial helicopter.

 For helicopters that do not stabilize easily, you have to first learn how to make micro corrections on the different controls to have a stable craft.
-It is important to remember not to push the controls too drastically.
+It is important to remember not to push the controls too drastically while you learn how to fly RC helicopter.
 That is not how you hover a craft.

 Throttle up to about a little but more than half throttle to get your craft up in the air just above the ground in the case of coaxial and fixed helicopter.
 Keep the throttle stable at around that range and adjust the roll, pitch and rudder controls (depending on how many channels your helicopter has).
 With collective pitch helicopters, you have to play around with the collective pitch.